NebulaOnion/threat-modeling-templates/README.md

-This document contains templates for threat modeling.
+This repository contains templates for threat modeling.

 Why?